iterative/dvc.org/content/docs/command-reference/add.md

 [versioning](/doc/use-cases/versioning-data-and-model-files) them indirectly
 with Git.

-The `targets` are the files or directories to add, which are turned into
+The `targets` are the files or [directories](#adding-entire-directories) to add.
-<abbr>data artifacts</abbr> of the <abbr>project</abbr>.
-These are stored in the
-<abbr>cache</abbr> by default (use the `--no-commit` option to avoid this, and
-`dvc commit` to finish the process when needed).
+They get stored in the <abbr>cache</abbr> by default (use the `--no-commit` option to avoid this, and `dvc commit` to finish the process when needed).

 > See also `dvc.yaml` and `dvc run` for more advanced ways to track and version
 > intermediate and final results (like ML models).

-After checking that each `target` file (or directory) hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood:
+After checking that each `target` hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood:

 1. Calculate the file hash.
 2. Move the file contents to the cache (by default in `.dvc/cache`), using the